-MOQ relates to quantity and quantity usually relates to pricing.
+MOQ relates to order quantity and quantity usually relates to pricing.
 So how big an impact does MOQ usually have on pricing?
-It has a VERY big impact on price.
+With custom manufacturing, it will usually have a VERY big impact on price.
 In general, high quantities are available at a lower price per unit.
 Low quantities are available at a higher cost per unit.
 The difference can be huge.
 If a fashion label is looking for a low MOQ manufacturer, then they shouldn’t expect to receive high volume pricing.

 Common Factory Expenses

 - Sales & Marketing

 - Supervisors & Floor Managers

 Wow, lots of people to consider!
 Not to mention the electric power, water, supplies, internet… even coffee.
 Lots of various fixed overhead costs!

 The garment industry faces heavy competition and tiny margins.
 So you can easily imagine that it could take quite a few pieces in a single order to be able to cover the costs of operating the whole company.
 Many start-up fashion designers don’t make that connection at first.
 They’ll often come in asking for both the minimum size order and the best price.
 Then they’ll also expect the apparel manufacturer to produce free prototypes and samples.

 If you add the cost of all the staffing and the overhead, plus add the cost of developing and sampling the product, the costs add up quickly.
 It would require a huge order volume to cover the costs of all these services.
 A high MOQ, then, is a simple way of filtering out the smaller clients who may need more services than they are able to pay for.
 This also explains why many designers and smaller labels are often ignored by these larger factories.
 It seems like poor customer service, but in reality there’s a very real possibility that they may just be trying to scare you off.
 For most smaller clients, this direct-to-factory approach to developing a new fashion line is just not going to be feasible.